 Dr Peter Chapman on cybersecurity & remote working

 Peter noted that massive social upheaval combined with equally large changes to our standard business processes has created a perfect storm scenario for cyber-crime and data breaches – both deliberate and accidental.
-However agile organisations may be able to use this unique event as an opportunity to improve their cyber resilience.
+However, for agile organisations this unique event can be used as an opportunity to improve their cyber resilience.

-He highlighted that with most of our business process workforce currently working from home, we are effectively flipping the concept of “BYO device” on its head.
+With most of our business process workforce currently working from home, Peter highlighted that we are effectively flipping the concept of “BYO device” on its head.
 Larger, well-resourced organisations will likely have already had some IT security infrastructure in place to assist with this change; secured laptops running locked down standard operating environments, VPNs for connection through home wifi and multi-factor authentication requirements for critical systems.
 While smaller and less well-resourced organisations may not have had these systems in place and will struggle to implement them in the current environment, leaving them at significant risk of serious IT security incidents.

 It logically follows that the work from home arrangements we have had over the last couple of months have substantially increased the risks of organisational data and records spreading into the “shadow IT” environment, such as personal computers and USB devices, cloud storage accounts and the like.